manesqui/01-welcome/README.md

-# Assignment 1: Welcome to Python
+# Assignment 1: Welcome to the Command Line

-This assignment is due Tuesday October 3 at 1:30am.
+This assignment is due Wednesday October 5 at 1:30am.
 A computer will collect it -- not me.
 So don't be late!

 ### Preliminaries/Setup
 Please see the [preliminary instructions](preliminaries.md) for running the terminal, python, and a text editor.